Does video technology enhance academic performance?

 Enhancing learning through video technologies

 Being a content creation platform, our focus is very much geared into how we can use video in education.
 Video is a well-established tool in the classroom and has been for many years.
 But it’s not just educators who have seen video as a medium overtake the other forms.
 Think about social media, and the importance placed on video.
 Video dominates the internet and will do for many more years to come.
-In fact, it’s projected that by 2019, video will account for 79% of all online traffic.
+Today, video accounts for over 80% of all online traffic.

 The effectiveness of video has dramatically changed over the years, which is largely down due to the process of using video becoming much easier.
 Back in the days when video cassettes were the only form of video in education, the teacher always had a certain restriction due to the physical copy of the cassette.
 They would have to borrow the cassette from the library, check if the equipment was available, oh and not to mention the countless technological challenges of ensuring the best quality sound and picture.
 Fast forward to today and students are able to access educational videos online or tune into live lectures from anywhere.

 In 2013, the education industry was introduced to the flipped classroom approach.
 The flipped classroom is just one of the various e-learning practices that have successfully gripped teachers and education institutions around the world.
 One of the core components of these e-learning models, such as the flipped classroom, is video.